 Heat a large nonstick pan over medium and grease with a slick of olive oil.
 Pour half the omelet batter into the pan, swirl it around to spread and let cook until the bottom is golden brown, about 3 minutes.
 Flip the omelet with a spatula and cook for another 2-3 minutes.

-Turn the omelet out onto a plate and cover with sauteed vegetables, cheese, greens, and avocado.
+Turn the omelet out onto a plate and cover with sauteed vegetables, vegan cheese, greens, and avocado.
 You can attempt to fold the omelet in half into the more classic shape, but know that it is likely to break in half.
 As long as you know the risks and won’t yell at me after you break your perfect chickpea omelet, I welcome you to fold away.